 Plantar fasciitis is the most common cause of heel pain.
-It is caused by repeated strain on the plantar fascia, the ligament that connects the heel bone to the toes, supporting the arch of the foot.
-A strained plantar fascia causes weakness, swelling, and inflammation, especially in one or both heels.
+It is caused by repeated strain on the plantar fascia, the ligament that connects your heel bone to the toes, supporting the arch of the foot.
+A strained plantar fascia causes weakness, swelling, and inflammation in.

 You have a greater chance of developing plantar fasciitis if you:

-Surgery is usually not needed for plantar fasciitis.
+Surgery is usually not needed.
 About 95 out of 100 people who have plantar fasciitis are able to relieve heel pain without surgery.
-Your doctor may consider surgery if nonsurgical treatment has not helped and heel pain is restricting your daily activities.
-Some doctors feel that you should try nonsurgical treatment for at least 6 months before you consider surgery.
+We may consider surgery if nonsurgical treatment has not helped and heel pain is restricting your daily activities.